rcgprojectteam/ProjectTeamKnowledgebase/HowTo/HyperV/HyperV Manager error occurred while attempting to connect to server.md

 Set-Item WSMan:\localhost\Client\TrustedHosts -Value "fqdn-of-hyper-v-host" Enable-WSManCredSSP -Role client -DelegateComputer "fqdn-of-hyper-v-host"

 You can also try running the following, but it did not work for me.
-Again highlight
+Again highlight the line below to see the slashes MOFCOMP %SYSTEMROOT%\System32\WindowsVirtualization.V2.mof

+I was unable to connect to winrm remotely to this computer without adding credentials.
+I tested this by running the following

+Enter-PSSession "some computer name"

+or
+$cred = get-credential
+Enter-PSSession "some computer name" -credential $cred